Zinotab/healthcare-smartcontract/readme.md

 ### Healthcare Contracts Using Truffle

-A decentralized application for storing healthcare records with automatic doctor payments, built with:
+A decentralized application for storing healthcare records with automatic doctor payments,that :
+- Allows people to add records by paying a fee.
+- Sends the fee to the contract owner (doctor).
+- Lets people view records by ID.
+- Allows the doctor to change the fee.

+built with:

 - Solidity smart contracts